 In October, Smith chose to travel to the east coast to visit New Jersey spinal surgeon Darryl Antonacci, MD.
 Doctors determined her chances for a new type of surgery, discovering Smith would qualify as a candidate.

 “Over the last six or seven years we’ve been developing a surgery that will change the way scoliosis is treated in the future,” said Dr. Antonacci.
 “The vast majority of surgeons who treat scoliosis do so with metal rods… [which often] makes your spine extremely rigid.”
+The surgery Dr. Antonacci is referring to is ASC by Drs.
+ABC (Anterior Scoliosis Correction by Drs.
+Antonacci, Betz, Cuddihy).

 Smith will undergo surgery on December 2, but for now she has a message for anyone facing these kinds of curves along life’s path: “to all my scoliosis warriors out there– stay strong, hang in there, and if you’re wanting surgery, this is the way to go.”